GraceOyiza/ror-social-scaffold/README.md

 Setup database with:

+- make sure you have postgress sql installed and running on your system
 ```
    rails db:create
    rails db:migrate
 ```

-### Github Actions

-To make sure the linters' checks using Github Actions work properly, you should follow the next steps:

-1. On your recently forked repo, enable the GitHub Actions in the Actions tab.
-2. Create the `feature/branch` and push.
-3. Start working on your milestone as usual.
-4. Open a PR from the `feature/branch` when your work is done.

 ### Usage